 Share a last cup of salty milk tea before bidding farewell to the reindeer herders.
 On horseback, we’ll ride across the beautiful Taiga on our return trip to the city.

 After a night in a traditional ger, it’s back into our jeep back to Murun City.
-On the way, we’ll pass the famous Uushigiin Ovor Deer Stones.
+On the way, we’ll admire the famous Uushigiin Ovor Deer Stones.
 Dating back to the Bronze Age, these huge sculptures stand in the middle of the steppe, like a marvellous account of everyone who has passed by through the millennia.
-The runes are carved with ancient symbols and animals, most of which are reindeer (hence the name).
+The runes are carved with ancient symbols and animals, mostly reindeer (hence the name).